daniel-isidro/customer_segmentation/README.md

 # Introduction

-I currently work in a company that serves goods to thousands of customers in several countries.
-I wanted to **create a tool** that would be useful to the sales managers in those countries by quickly showcasing what customers to contact next, in order to **grow sales** and **customer retention**.
+While working in a company that serves goods to thousands of customers in several countries, I wanted to **create a tool** that would be useful to the sales managers in those countries by quickly showcasing what customers to contact next, in order to **grow sales** and **customer retention**.
 That is how I came to know about RFM analysis.

 **RFM** is a method used for analyzing customer value.
 It is commonly used in database marketing and direct marketing and has received particular attention in retail and professional services industries.

-This project focuses on doing RFM analysis on my company sales and creating a **data visualization dashboard** showcasing **customer segmentation** that I can share with my colleagues in the countries.
+This project focuses on doing RFM analysis on company sales and creating a **data visualization dashboard** showcasing **customer segmentation** that I can share with colleagues in the countries.

 # Methodology